jacobherrington/rails/guides/source/active_record_encryption.md

 ### Support for Previous Encryption Schemes

 Changing encryption properties of attributes can break existing data.
-For example, imagine you want to make a "deterministic" attribute "not deterministic."
-If you just change the declaration in the model, reading existing ciphertexts will fail because they are different now.
+For example, imagine you want to make a deterministic attribute non-deterministic.
+If you just change the declaration in the model, reading existing ciphertexts will fail because the encryption method is different now.

 To support these situations, you can declare previous encryption schemes that will be used in two scenarios: